Custom street photography workshops, Leica camera lessons and walking tours, New York City

 Not everyone can just hop over to New York City for a solo street photography workshop, where you can get a lot of compressed insight on the technical, compositional, ethical and philosophical aspects of (street) photography… Chances are that you prefer to work in solitude and let your mind and zen do their thing.
 You can now attend a Photography Dynamic Composition Workshop from the comfort of your home!

-My commute within Manhattan is normally around 30 minutes and I make it my mission to be *on time* for my appointments… If you feel you’re running late, please shoot me a text, send me an email, or call, or leave a voicemail 888-859-3688 (toll free for you)
+My commute within Manhattan is normally around 30 minutes and I make it my mission to be *on time* for my appointments… If you feel you’re running late, please shoot me a text, send me an email, or call, or leave a voicemail 646-932-6701.

-Instructions about the meeting point are clear in my email (normally at Columbus Circle, at the SOUTH end, by the outside elevator at the corner of 58th St. & 8th Ave.).
+Instructions about our meeting spot will be clear in my email (normally in front of Pershing Square Café, across from the entrance of Grand Central Station, 42nd St. & Park Ave.).
 Please leave a cell phone number in your email.
 If you feel you’re lost, please don’t hesitate to call me about directions asap…

 If you need to reschedule for any reason, please contact me as soon as you’re able to do so and I will do everything to accommodate your needs – keep in mind that my calendar fills very quickly about 2 weeks in advance.
 I will fully refund cancellations received within 72 hours notice.